bibi blangsted wants to make you a perfect white shirt that lasts forever | read | i-D

 Fredrikson Stallard sculpture

-Making shirts seems very direct and relevant as nearly everyone could relate to it, in one way or another.
+Making shirts seems very direct and relevant, as nearly everyone can relate to it in one way or another.
 Ann Demeulemeester was fond of saying that for her, making fashion is a communication, like somebody else who writes a book.
 What's your stance on this?

 Yes, well making a collection is telling a story, I agree.
 But I think what I am doing is perhaps telling chapters.
 The collections are part of the same book, but I don't know the story yet.
 Which in a way I think other brands are doing too, each in its own genre.